"Never Forsaken" out NOW!

 Since we have already received everything that we will ever need in our spirit through Jesus Christ, the concept of giving a tithe in order for our Heavenly Father to give it back to us in multiplied amounts is simply the wrong attitude!
 It expresses an unbelief that God has not provided everything we will need.

-As such, because we have received the kingdom of God through Jesus Christ—which is overflowing with abundance—we give not to receive more (which is impossible since we have already received everything), but to activate the spiritual principles that allow God's provision to flow into our lives for the building of His kingdom on Earth.
+Because we have received the kingdom of God through Jesus Christ—which is overflowing with abundance—we give not to receive more (which is impossible since we have already received everything), but to activate the spiritual principles that allow God's provision to flow into our lives for the building of His kingdom on Earth.
 Giving or "tithing" is a spiritual principle that God established and it is activated by faith according to our hope (positive imagination).
 Giving in such a way requires faith because nothing tangible is seen or felt at that moment or for some time.
-Nevertheless, it initiates activity in the spiritual realm that will cause prosperity to flow into your life to meet the needs of God's purpose for your life.
+Nevertheless, it initiates activity in the spiritual realm that will cause prosperity to flow into your life to meet the needs for your God-given assignment.
 This is why our Heavenly Father wants us to give (Malachi 3:10).
-As His children redeemed through Christ, when we give, it provides our Father the opportunity to bless us.
+As His children redeemed through Christ, when we give, it provides our Father the opportunity to bless us in this life on Earth (Mark 10:29-30).